rpm0618/bcf/README.md

 # Browser Cluster Finder

 ## What is this?
 A (very) WIP browser based cluster finder for creating delay in Minecraft threadstone related exploits.
-It currently targets Minecraft 1.8, but aims to eventually support 1.12 as well.
+It currently targets Minecraft 1.8, but aims to eventually support all versions between 1.8 and 1.12.

 ## Quickstart
-Tested with node 16 on Chrome
+Tested with node 16 on Chrome 104

 1. `npm install`
 2. `npm run dev`